neo4j-contrib/neomodel/README.rst

 Contributing
 ============

 Ideas, bugs, tests and pull requests always welcome.

+As of release `3.3.2` we now have a curated list of issues / development targets for `neomodel` available on `the Wiki <https://github.com/neo4j-contrib/neomodel/wiki/TODOs-&-Enhancements>`_.

+If you are interested in developing `neomodel` further, pick a subject from the list and open a Pull Request (PR) for it.
+If you are adding a feature that is not captured in that list yet, consider if the work for it could also contribute towards delivering any of the existing todo items too.

 Running the test suite
 ----------------------

 Make sure you have a Neo4j database version 3 or higher to run the tests on.::

-    $ export NEO4J_BOLT_URL=bolt://neo4j:neo4j@localhost:7687 # (the default)
+    $ export NEO4J_BOLT_URL=bolt://<username>:<password>@localhost:7687 # check your username and password

+Ensure `dbms.security.auth_enabled=true` in your database configuration file.
 Setup a virtual environment, install neomodel for development and run the test suite::

-    $ virtualenv venv
-    $ source venv/bin/activate
+    $ source dev
-    $ python setup.py develop
     $ pytest

 If you are running a neo4j database for the first time the test suite will set the password to 'test'.
 If the database is already populated, the test suite will abort with an error message and ask you to re-run it with the `--resetdb` switch.
 This is a safeguard to ensure that the test suite does not accidentally wipe out a database if you happen to not have restarted your Neo4j server to point to a (usually named) `debug.db` database.

 If you have ``docker-compose`` installed, you can run the test suite against all supported Python interpreters and neo4j versions::